marcojakob/code.makery.ch/collections/blog/15-03-16-making-content-editors-and-web-developers-happy.md

 **Markdownify everything?** I believe we need just a little bit more.
 Most static generators use a [YAML](http://en.wikipedia.org/wiki/YAML) front-matter in every file for meta-data like *title*, *date*, and *author* followed by the Markdown content.
 For more **complex content** this might still not be enough because we might need **multiple content sections** instead of just one per file.

 Instead of using YAML only for the meta-data, we could use it also for the content.
-This allows us define multiple content sections.
-While we're at it I would strongly suggest to use [TOML](https://github.com/toml-lang/toml) instead of YAML.
+This allows us to define multiple content sections.
+While we're at it I would strongly suggest to use [TOML](https://github.com/toml-lang/toml) as an alternative to YAML.

 Here is an example of how such a TOML file could look like.
 It is a *product page for a book*.
 In it you will see three markdown sections: `book_description`, `product_details`, and `customer_reviews`.